Swisscom - Vivo Tutto

-From the phone, the camera moves down and over to a laptop which has a network cable attached.
-The camera passes directly through the center of the cable showing miniature people pushing images toward the computer – representing streaming a movie over the internet.
+From the phone, the camera moved down and over to a laptop which had a network cable attached.
+The camera passed directly through the center of the cable showing miniature people pushing images toward the computer – representing streaming a movie over the internet.

-These people are only 1.5mm tall and tested the accuracy of the motion control rig (which passed with flying colours).
+These people were only 1.5mm tall and tested the accuracy of the motion control rig (which passed with flying colours).

-This virtual studio technique was used throughout the shooting of these adverts and was an essential tool for the director to be able to place set pieces and line up shots.
+This Virtual Production technique was used throughout the shooting of the two adverts and was an essential tool for the director to be able to place set pieces and line up shots.

 Mobile Phone People

-From the network cable, the camera moves down and past a mobile phone.
-As it passes by, the side opens up to reveal Rocketman inside.
+From the network cable, the camera moved down and past a mobile phone.
+As it passed by, the side opened up to reveal Rocketman inside.
 Rocketman represents data traveling at high speed from one device to another.

-Another difficulty was the fact that the camera descends from the network cable into the phone fly pass.
+Another difficulty was that the camera descended from the network cable into the phone fly pass.
 This descent, whilst small in the real world became very significant when scaled up.
-Take4D tools were used to find the optimum curve into and out of the shot using all of the rigs reach, acceleration and velocity capabilities.
+Take4D’s CineBridge tools found the optimum curve into and out of the shot, using all of the rigs’ reach, velocity and acceleration capabilities.

-Again on the left, you can see Take4D in Live Virtual Studio mode, this time using the built in chroma-keyer to enable the director to place the actor in the scene and ensure nothing pokes through the top of the phone.
+On the left, you can see CineBridge in Live Virtual Production mode, this time using the built-in chroma-keyer to enable the Director to place the actor in the scene to ensure nothing poked through the top of the phone.

 Set-Top Box People

-This is where the two adverts differ.
-In the living room version, the camera then moves over to the television and set-top-box.
-In the office version, it turns back around to look at a woman sitting at the desk.
+This was where the two adverts differ.
+In the living room version, the camera next moved over to the television and set-top-box.
+In the office version, it turned back around to look at a woman sitting at the desk.

 The living room version presented a different challenge.
 The planned move could not be shot.
 The miniature people were 30mm high requiring a scaling of 33 times.
-However the shot was too large; from the moment that the people first enter frame to the end of the shot, when scaled up and recorded at half speed, would require 100 meters of track, a reach of 40 meters, and the rig to travel down the track at 15 m/s (not possible with a Milo).
+However, the distance that the camera moved was too large.

-Take4D has special tools to handle this kind of shot.
-It can modify the camera move whist maintaining the correct perspective to a size and speed that the rig can handle and then generate new data to help compositors reposition and scale the 2D plate back into its correct position during post production.
+CineBridge has special tools to handle this kind of shot.
+It can modify the camera move whist maintaining the correct perspective to a size and speed that the rig can handle and then generate new data to help compositors reposition and scale the 2D plate back into its correct position during post-production.

-Again in the picture to the left, everything except the background set, chair, miniature people and dog and computer generated.
+In the picture to the left, everything except the background set, chair, miniature people and dog are computer generated.